 Apply to the WHO's Young Professionals Programme aimed to provide career support, networking, mentoring, and tailored learning opportunities.
 The Programme intends to increase the representation of nationals from Least Developed Countries in WHO’s workforce and will develop capacity from and for developing countries through a structured program with clear learning objectives.

 Contact EQUINET at firstname.lastname@example.org and visit our website at www.equinetafrica.org

 SUBMITTING NEWS: Please send materials for inclusion in the EQUINET NEWS to email@example.com Please forward this to others.

-SUBSCRIBE: The Newsletter comes out monthly and is delivered to subscribers by e-mail.
+SUBSCRIBE: The Newsletter comes out quarterly and is delivered to subscribers by e-mail.
 Subscription is free.
-To subscribe, visit http://www.equinetafrica.org or send an email to email@example.com
+To subscribe, visit http://www.equinetafrica.org/content/subscribe

 This newsletter is produced under the principles of 'fair use'.
 We strive to attribute sources by providing direct links to authors and websites.
 When full text is submitted to us and no website is provided, we make the text available as provided.
 The views expressed in this newsletter, including the signed editorials, do not necessarily represent those of EQUINET or the institutions in its steering committee.
 While we make every effort to ensure that all facts and figures quoted by authors are accurate, EQUINET and its steering committee institutions cannot be held responsible for any inaccuracies contained in any articles.
 Please contact firstname.lastname@example.org immediately regarding any issues arising.